cloudutsukpilot/sakharams.github.io/_posts/websites/2025-01-01-jekyll-chirpy-theme-table-word-wrap.md

 ### Solution 2: Enabling Word Wrap in Table Cells

-- As we are using @import in the above solution, we get a warning "Sass @import rules are deprecated and will be removed in Dart Sass 3.0.0".
+- As we are using @import in the above solution, a warning "Sass @import rules are deprecated and will be removed in Dart Sass 3.0.0" will be displayed after executing `jekyll serve`.
-- To fix these warning, I have used the below code in the jekyll-theme-chirpy.scss file and it is working without any warnings on jekyll-theme-chirpy version 7.2.4.
+- To fix this warning, I have used the below code in the `jekyll-theme-chirpy.scss` file and it is working without any warnings on jekyll-theme-chirpy version `7.2.4`.

 ```scss
 ---